 Climate and Weather

-The Northwest is known for its wet climate, which can lead to higher indoor humidity levels.
-This environment can foster mold and mildew growth.
-Filters that address biological contaminants are beneficial here.
+The Northwest’s wet climate creates higher indoor humidity.
+This environment fosters mold and mildew growth.
+Filters addressing biological contaminants are particularly beneficial here.

 Wildfires

-The increasing frequency of wildfires affects air quality with smoke and fine particulate matter.
-HEPA filters are particularly effective in this scenario as they can capture fine smoke particles.
+Increasing wildfire frequency affects air quality with smoke and fine particulate matter.
+HEPA filters are especially effective here since they capture fine smoke particles that standard filters miss.

 Allergens

-High pollen counts are common in this region during certain seasons.
-For allergy sufferers, a HEPA filter can provide relief by removing pollen from the air.
+High pollen counts hit this region during certain seasons.
+For allergy sufferers, HEPA filters provide relief by removing pollen from the air you breathe.

 Evaluating Filter Efficiency

-Efficiency ratings help determine a filter’s capability to capture particles.
-The two main standards are MERV and CADR.
+Efficiency ratings help determine a filter’s particle-capture capability.
+Two main standards matter: MERV and CADR.

 MERV Rating

-The Minimum Efficiency Reporting Value (MERV) rating ranges from 1 to 20.
-A higher MERV rating indicates better filtration.
-For most residential uses, a MERV rating between 8 and 13 is sufficient.
-Higher ratings such as 14-20 are generally reserved for hospitals and clean rooms.
+Minimum Efficiency Reporting Value ranges from 1 to 20.
+Higher MERV means better filtration.
+For most homes, MERV 8 to 13 works well.
+Ratings 14-20 are generally for hospitals and clean rooms — and may restrict airflow too much for residential HVAC systems.

 CADR Rating

-The Clean Air Delivery Rate (CADR) measures the volume of filtered air delivered by an air purifier.
-It is particularly useful for comparing air purifiers.
-Look for a high CADR rating to ensure rapid and effective cleaning of indoor air.
+Clean Air Delivery Rate measures filtered air volume delivered by an air purifier.
+Useful for comparing devices.
+Higher CADR means more rapid, effective cleaning of indoor air.

 Maintenance and Lifespan

-Your air filter’s performance depends significantly on proper maintenance.
-Understanding the lifespan of different filters can help you keep your air clean.
+Filter performance depends on proper maintenance.
+Understanding lifespan helps you keep air clean consistently:

 HEPA Filters

-These typically last up to 12 months, depending on usage.
-They require regular checks and replacement to maintain efficiency.
+Last up to 12 months depending on usage.
+Regular checks and replacement maintain efficiency.

 Activated Carbon Filters